lnishan/awesome-competitive-programming/README.md

 #### Syllabus
 What to learn / What to look for.
 - [IOI Syllabus](https://people.ksp.sk/~misof/ioi-syllabus/)
-A detailed syllabus on which topics IOI contestants will be contested.
+A detailed syllabus on which IOI contestants will be tested.
+This is still somewhat relevant to ACM-ICPC.
 - [Programming Camp Syllabus](https://docs.google.com/document/d/1_dc3Ifg7Gg1LxhiqMMmE9UbTsXpdRiYh4pKILYG2eA4/edit)
+It was said to be an unofficial syllabus for ACM-ICPC.

 #### List of lists
 A list of awesome curated lists.